 This weekend is the last bank holiday before Christmas, and it’s a busy one in Brighton.
 If you are local, or just visiting, and looking for something to do, why not check out these 7 things that are happening this weekend.

 August bank holiday in Brighton means one thing – The Brighton Mod Weekender.
 Daytime events are free, evening events are at Komedia from £12.
 Four days of vintage fairs, afternoon DJ sessions and club nights from 22 August.
-On Sunday there’s also a celebration of 40 years since Quadrophenia the Movie.
+On Sunday there’s also a celebration of Quadrophenia.
 Featuring Q&As with the cast, live music and a screening of the film.
 That is all taking place on the Pier and tickets are still available.

 Friday sees the start of Brighton and Hove Beer week.
 Running until September 1st over 20 pubs across the city are taking part.
 Expect tap takeovers, quizzes, food pop – ups and lots and lots of tasty craft beer.
 I’m pretty sure we will be popping to quite a few different places throughout the week to see what is on offer.